3 Over Planning

 1. Don’t plan every minute of every day.

 It’s more fun to leave some things up to chance.
 There will be lots of things that you want to see and do, but I always recommend that you only make one reservation per day– two at the very most!
+(And even that may be too much.)
 If you are doing zip-lining at 11am, leave the rest of the day open.
 If you have a dinner reservation at 6pm, don’t plan a museum tour at 3.
 What happens when we start planning every moment is that we stress about time and rush through the things we should be enjoying.
 Not to mention, sometimes shows, tours, or activities often run over the estimated time.
 Then you also have to account for things like traffic, restroom breaks, changes of clothes, hair, make-up, showers, etc… The other thing that happens is that we end up missing out on things that spontaneously pop up, and sometimes, those are the most memorable experiences.

 When my sister and I were in Aruba we wanted to get out and experience some night life while we were there.
 We attended Carnival the first night.
 Second night was casinos, shows, and clubs.
 And we were tying to plan our third night when we ran into our Air B&B host.
 We asked him for his island suggestions and had such a good time talking with him and his girlfriend that we decided to just stay in for the night.
-We sat on their open-air patio, casual drinking and just talking to them until the wee hours of the night… and we learned so much!
+We sat on their open-air patio, casual drinking and just chatting into the wee hours of the night… and we learned so much!
 While every night there was special, this was my favorite.
-Not only was it a great break from all the prepping we had been doing, but also allowed us to connect to the real culture of the island, and the people who make it so special.
+Not only was it a needed break from all the prepping we had been doing, but also allowed us to connect to the real culture of the island, and the people who make it so special.
 And as an added bonus, they gave us lots of great secrets and tips that made the rest of our stay infinitely better!

 2. Don’t plan a different outfit for every day.